Tools for Teachers

 The Woodland Curriculum Guide was developed by and for teachers and community members who wanted to do restoration education in wooded areas.
 Activities enhance understanding of woodland ecology and seasonal cycles and provide guidance for restoring vegetation in these areas.

-The Rain Garden Curricular Sampler is drawn from the K–12 Guide for designing and implementing a rain garden.
+The Rain Garden Curricular Sampler is drawn from the K–12 Curriculum Guide for designing and implementing a rain garden.
 Rain gardens catch and filter runoff that can otherwise cause erosion and spread pollution.
 They are an excellent way for schools, communities, and residents to make powerful change with a small space and minimal resources.
 The curricular sampler activities are available through the links below.

 Rain Garden Activities: